Understanding INTJ Intuition

 The Inner Intuitive World of the INTJ:

 INTJs are known for their decisiveness, logic, and hunger for mastery.
 The world outside often sees the Thinking side of the INTJ before they see the Intuitive side.
 That’s because Thinking is directed outwardly for INTJs, while Intuition is directed inward.
-While others may see the directive, no-nonsense exterior, there’s a more philosophical, abstract focus on the inside for this type.
+While others may see the direct, no-nonsense exterior, there’s a more philosophical, abstract focus on the inside for this type.
 To the INTJ the world is like a gigantic chessboard; each move is purposeful and aligns with a future goal, every piece, every tactic is in service of the complete mission.

 Understanding Introverted Intuition:

 Introverted Intuition (Ni) is the dominant function of the INTJ and the INFJ.
 This function is all about spotting ripple effects, anticipating changes, and reading between the lines.
 Introverted Intuition finds meaning and connections behind things.
 It asks “Why is this here?
 What is this hiding?
 What does this tell me about the future?
-How will this play out?”.
+How will this play out?”

 Introverted Intuition is also mysterious and hard to explain in a way that is “concrete.”
 INTJs, like all Introverted Intuitives, have inner images that take on the meaning of things.
 An INTJ will more likely speak in metaphor than in a sequential list of experiences.